Alex-MWLee/data_vault/README.md

-# data_vault
-practice project of implementation of data vault 2.0 and star schema modell
+# Practise projekt of Data Vault 2.0 and Star Schema
+The process of the project is:
+1. Creation of the staging tables (incl. data analysis of strucuture, key and possible errors)